Super Rugby: Leon MacDonald decides against Sonny Bill Williams and Ma'a Nonu pairing for final Blues game

-There was a lot of positive talk around the club, with the return of Ma'a Nonu front an centre.
+There was a lot of positive talk around the club, with the return of Ma'a Nonu front and centre.

 In the eyes of fans everywhere it had, in theory, set the platform for one of the most damaging starting midfield combinations witnessed in Super Rugby.